What Is Scala?

 Scala is a versatile programming language developed by Martin Odersky, designed to improve and address the limitations of Java.
 Scala runs on the Java Virtual Machine (JVM), allowing for integration with Java’s tools and libraries, but it is not an extension of Java itself.
 Scala emerged as a standalone language in 2004.

 Scala is unique because it combines object-oriented and functional programming approaches within a statically typed setting, which means that the compiler conducts type-checking as it compiles.
 This blend allows for expressive and efficient code.
-As it operates on the JVM, you can run your Scala program on various platforms without recompilation.
+Since it operates on the JVM, you can run your Scala program on various platforms without recompilation.

 While Java has established itself as a top programming language over the years, you might choose to use Scala to address some of Java’s limitations.
 Scala is a dynamic programming language that easily integrates with the Java platform, yet it offers superior performance, user-friendliness, and coding efficiency.
 Scala is also open-source, which removes obstacles associated with licensing constraints.